Cloverdale

 Cloverdale features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households constitute 63.6% of all households, including 26.2% couples with children, 22.8% couples without children, and 12.5% single parent families.
-Non-family households account for the remaining 36.4%, with lone person households at 30.4% and group households comprising 6.0%.
-The median household size is 2.4 people, which is smaller than the Greater Perth average of 2.6.
+Families make up the majority of households at 63.6%, consisting of 26.2% couples with children, 22.8% couples without children, and 12.5% single-parent households.
+Non-family households account for the remaining 36.4%, with single-person households representing 30.4% and group shared households comprising 6.0%.
+The median household size of 2.4 residents is below the Greater Perth average of 2.6.

 Frequently Asked Questions - Households